-Get-AdmPwdPassword -Computername “name of computer“
+- Get-AdmPwdPassword -Computername “name of computer“

-What happens if a user who hasn’t been granted rights to see the local Administrators password tries to access it?
+What happens if a user who hasn’t been granted rights to see the local Administrators password tries to access it?.
 If they were to gain access to the GUI interface the password won’t be displayed.